Lukires/blog/_posts/2022-10-25-donkey-car.markdown

 - [5.
 Bibliography](#5-bibliography)

 # **1. Motivation**
-We to train a model that can compete in the [ADL Minicar Challenge 2023](https://courses.cs.ut.ee/t/DeltaXSelfDriving/Main/HomePage) at the University of Tartu.
+We want to train a model that can compete in the [ADL Minicar Challenge 2023](https://courses.cs.ut.ee/t/DeltaXSelfDriving/Main/HomePage) at the University of Tartu.
 We thought it would be interesting to train a model in a simulation, using reinforcement learning, which is what this post will be focusing on.
 We will walk through our discoveries and progress, as well as our future plan, in a way that should make it possible for readers to follow along and reproduce our results.